JamesGJ5-Learning-To-Code/tic-tac-toe/README.md

 1. Store gameboard as array in Gameboard object
 - Gameboard will be made using a module
-- Just going to store it as an array with 9 spaces; initially, going to have it contain null values
+- Just going to store it as an array with 9 spaces; initially, going to have it contain empty values
 2. Players stored in objects
 - Players will be made using factory functions
 - Will have to store a player's marker as a property